tradumatica/mtradumatica.github.io/index.md

 MTradumàtica is a free, Moses-based web platform for training and using statistical machine translation systems with a user-friendly graphical interface.
 Its goal is to offer translators a free tool to customise their own SMT engines and enhance their productivity

 # What can I do with MTradumàtica?
-With MTradumàtica you can train statistical machine translation systems step-by-step and understand how they interact together to deliver machine translation in a few steps:
+With MTradumàtica you can train statistical machine translation systems step-by-step and understand how modules interact together to deliver machine translation:

 - (1) Upload files from  parallel, sentence-by-line text files such as Moses or TMX format.
 - (2) Create and manage monotexts